zidaneho/SamiraMod/README.md

 ---

 # Patch Notes
+## Patch 1.6.1
+- Added a new special skill - Flying Kite - allowing Samira to blink and attack nearby enemies in a flash, gaining stacks of Slashing Maniac on each attack.
+  - This was designed to be a fun addition to slashing fantasy, inspired by Ara's Flying Kite move in the game 'Elsword'.
+## Patch 1.6.0
+- Thanks to KirboHQ for feedback!
+- Fixed Samira not being able to exit the escape pod in the Alloyed Collective update.
 ## Patch 1.5.9
 - Thanks to KiadraNerulia and Shira0ri for feedback!
 - Fixed Wild Rush's cooldown reset for multiplayer clients